May 29, 2021

 Content

 Many businesses completely skip planning content and focus more on the checklist of what they want to see on their website.
 Most of a websites design is based around its content, and simply thinking you will fill out the content later is a dangerous plan.
+If you're redesigning a website, it can be the perfect time to reflect on what is or isn't working about the current content on your site.

 Ask yourself: